evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 If a dispatcher fails, the error is caught by the framework and an error is displayed in the top right corner of the UI.
 With this button, the task can be repeated or deleted via the synchronization details.

-Create a new folder within your ƉApp and call it "dispatcher".
-Create a new file called 'task-dispatcher.ts' and insert the following code:
+Create a new folder within your ƉApp and call it 'dispatcher'.
+Create a new file called `task-dispatcher.ts` and insert the following code:

 ```ts
 import {